• Skip to primary navigation

 The original recipe, which I found in this Williams Sonoma baking book, is for regular orange muffins and uses just the orange zest to flavor the muffins.
 I found using mandarin oranges instead of regular oranges gave the muffins a delicate, almost floral flavor that I loved.

-That being said, you could definitely use regular oranges, clementines, tangerines or some other sweet citrus.
-You would probably need to add some additional sugar for lemon muffins.
-Maybe this is something I'll experiment with!
+For these muffins, you could definitely use regular oranges, clementines, tangerines or some other sweet citrus instead of mandarins.
+You would probably need to add some additional sugar for lemon or lime muffins.
+Maybe this is something I’ll experiment with!

 Zesting Citrus